 Pro-tip: If your apartment does not have a dishwasher, you’ll want to invest in a drying rack to dry your dishes on after washing them.
 It’ll be $20 well spent!

 The Living Room

 Your living room should ideally be a zen place to hang out, relax, and unwind.
-Whether you enjoy reading, watching television, playing video games, or exercising, your living room should be functional and practical but is also probably the one space where it’s okay to splurge a bit.
+Whether you enjoy reading, watching television, playing video games, or exercising, it’s a good idea to have your living room be functional and practical set-up, but it’s also probably the one space where it’s okay to splurge a bit.
 Here are the essentials and some fun extras:

 In some way, shape, or form you likely use a TV.
 If you don’t own one of your own, you’ll definitely want to invest in one – ideally a smart TV so you can use apps like Netflix, Hulu, Amazon Prime, etc. to stream shows, movies, exercise videos, and more.

 I personally feel that a living room is a place where you have a license to splurge a bit.
 Get a lamp for some ambiance.
 Buy some decorative throw pillows for your couch.
 Get a throw blanket, too.
 Solid colors as well as neutrals go well together and you can mix and match!